Invoice Factoring Costs: The Essential Guide

 Volume

-One of the main considerations is how many invoices your business factors during a month (in dollars).
+One of the primary considerations is how many invoices your business factors during a month (in dollars).
 Companies with higher volumes are likely to get better rates.
-Some factoring companies require a minimum monthly volume for approval.
+Some factoring companies require a minimum monthly volume to be approved.

 Average Collection Time